bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 ## Adding a new parent from new changes

 Whilst testing out the features from these different changes, you might want to work on a new change.
-Instead of having to check out a new branch as you would in Git, you can just work on the new change on top of this merge commit.
+Instead of having to check out a new branch as you would in Git, you can just work on the new change on top of this merge commit:

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mnew[39m